PositivePlusOne/pp1-tech-test/fahad/README.md

 1. Clone the Repository:
 Clone the Flutter app repository from GitHub
 2. Navigate to the Flutter App Directory:
-Open the terminal and change directory to the Flutter app folder: cd positiveplus_app
+Open the terminal and change directory to the Flutter app folder: cd positiveplus_flutterapp
 3. Get Dependencies:
+Ensure you have Flutter SDK installed (version 3.16.9).
+4. Add .env file and add these two variables along with the base URL of API server:

+GET_POSTS=$BASE_URL/posts/?format=json
+GET_TAGS=$BASE_URL/hashtags/?format=json

+APIs are hosted here: https://p1plus.gitwork.tech/

 Ensure you have Flutter SDK installed (version 3.16.9).
 Run the following command to get dependencies: